 The total cost associated with implementing the 1994 ECP, the 2003 Long-Term Plan, and other EFA-related activities continues to be shared among the District, other state and federal agencies, and the agricultural community.
-Funding sources designated by the EFA for the 1994 ECP, the 2003 Long-Term Plan, and other EFA-related activities include 1/10 (0.0894 in FY2008, FY2009, and FY2010) mill ad valorem tax, agricultural privilege taxes, state land funds, federal funds, excess revenues from Alligator Alley tolls, other environmental mitigation funds, Certificates of Participation (COPs) and any additional funds that become available for this purpose from any other source.
-The amended EFA expanded the use of the 1/10 (0.0894 in FY2008, FY2009, and FY2010) mill ad valorem tax to include implementation of the Long-Term Plan, which is explained in greater detail below.
-Since 1994, actual revenues received are \$1.04 billion compared to original projections of \$1.03 billion (Figure 13-3).
+Funding sources designated by the EFA for the 1994 ECP, the 2003 Long-Term Plan, and other EFA-related activities include a 1/10 (0.0894 in FY2008, FY2009, FY2010 and FY2011) mill ad valorem tax, agricultural privilege taxes, state land funds, federal funds, excess revenues from Alligator Alley tolls, other environmental mitigation funds, Certificates of Participation (COPs) and any additional funds that become available for this purpose from any other source.
+The amended EFA expanded the use of the ad valorem tax to include implementation of the Long-Term Plan.
+Since 1994, actual revenues received are \$1.20 billion compared to original projections of \$1.26 billion (Figure 13-5).